overview

-projects
+current projects

-The goal of program synthesis is to automatically produce the implementation of a program from a high-level specification its behavior.
-Fiat is a synthesis framework for the Coq proof assistant that combines foundational ideas from programming language and formal methods to build an automated refinement system from first principles capable produces correcqt-by-construction sofware with a minimal trusted code base.
+The goal of program synthesis is to automatically generate the implementation of a program from a high-level specification of its behavior.
+Fiat is a deductive synthesis framework for the Coq proof assistant that combines foundational ideas from programming language and formal methods to build an automated refinement system from first principles that produces correct-by-construction sofware with a minimal trusted code base.
 Starting from high-level specifications in Coq's rich logic, Fiat helps users interactively construct an executable implementation.
 Every step in the process is justified by a machine-checked refinement proof which, when composed together, certifies that the derived implementation meets the original specification.
 The framework provides libraries of domain-specific specification languages and reusable refinement tactics for guiding the search for an implementation, leveraging Coq's powerful Ltac metaprogramming language to achieve a high degree of automation.
 Each refinement step is certified by Coq, allowing users to freely incorporate their own implementation strategies into a derivation without compromising the guarantees of its correctness.

 Representative Papers: